-- An entity shall present the difference described in paragraph 14 as a separate line item in profit or loss. - An entity shall disclose the following information, if applicable: - (a) the carrying amount of the dividend payable at the beginning and end of the period; and - (b) the increase or decrease in the carrying amount recognised in the period in accordance with paragraph 13 as result of a change in the fair value of the assets to be distributed. - If, after the end of a reporting period but before the financial statements are approved for issue, an entity declares a dividend to distribute a non-cash asset, it shall disclose: - (a) the nature of the asset to be distributed; - (b) the carrying amount of the asset to be distributed as of the end of the reporting period; and - (c) the fair value of the asset to be distributed as of the end of the reporting period, if it is different from its carrying amount, and the information about the method(s) used to measure that fair value required by paragraphs 93(b), (d), (g) and (i) and 99 of Ind AS 113.
+- An entity shall disclose the following information, if applicable: - (a) the carrying amount of the dividend payable at the beginning and end of the period; and - (b) the increase or decrease in the carrying amount recognised in the period in accordance with paragraph 13 as result of a change in the fair value of the assets to be distributed. - 17 If, after the end of a reporting period but before the financial statements are approved for issue, an entity declares a dividend to distribute a non-cash asset, it shall disclose: - (a) the nature of the asset to be distributed; - (b) the carrying amount of the asset to be distributed as of the end of the reporting period; and - (c) the fair value of the asset to be distributed as of the end of the reporting period, if it is different from its carrying amount, and the information about the method(s) used to measure that fair value required by paragraphs 93(b), (d), (g) and (i) and 99 of Ind AS 113.